 And that’s what I focused on so far.

-Both are shortened version of corresponding chapters in “Dating Power Dynamics”.
+Both are shortened versions of corresponding chapters in “Dating Power Dynamics”.

-A good understanding of power dynamics preempts abuse and promotes healthy relationships.
+A good understanding of power dynamics preempts abuse and does promote healthy and successful relationships.

 Being good at your job is 1/3 of the battle.